AntonStark/budget-forecasting/README.md

 # budget-forecasting

-App to track spendings and forecast available funds.
+App to track expenses and predict available funds.

-Based on Electron framework.
+Based on Next.js framework.
 All the data saved locally with sqlite db.

 ## setup

-Start with `npm run start`
+Start with `npm run dev`